Abu Fendera 10 days

-- The area of Abu Fendera is located close to the border from Egypt to Sudan.
-It is possible to do this tour in one week, but there will be just 3 dives in Abu Fendera.
-That’s why we recommend a 10 days trip or even 2 weeks.
+- Abu Fendera area is located near the border of Egypt with Sudan.
+It is possible to do this tour within one week.
+However, this means a stay of 3 dives in Abu Fendera.

-- The main reef is around 6 km long.
-Discoverer natures will find a vast area with lovely coral landscape.
-The attraction of this reef is the lonely location – sometimes you don’t meet other boats during a few days.
+- The main reef is about 6 km long.
+Explorers will find a huge area with beautiful coral landscape.
+The attraction of this reef is, among other things, its lonely location - sometimes you will not meet another boat for several days.

 Shaab Marsa Alam

 Shaab Marsa Alam is 350m to 400m long and shaped like an inverted L. In the north it starts with 50m width and expands to 80m until the beginning of the lagoon in the middle.
 Then it continues on the east side with a width of 10 to 20m like a barrier to the south.

 There are some real sights: In the lower part of the lagoon, west of the barrier, at a depth of 12 to 15m, there are two coral blocks - a large one of 1 by 20m and a smaller one of 6 by 6m.
 They stretch from the northeast to the southwest and are so intergrown that they look like a reef of their own.
 They are nicely overgrown with hard and soft corals in the upper part.
 There is a small cavern system to explore.

 In the northeast you can still find the remains of a sunken safari boat.
 Here you will encounter crocodile fish, moray eels and schools of snappers.